vinland-avalon/Readings/linguistic/CS 598 Linguistic.md

 1. For the first paper, the interviewers may have different experiences with AI.
 Can we take this factor into consideration?

 2. I see someone has proposed a really interesting question - which is the better way to collect preference?
 Yeah, I think that really matters.
 Some system may collect info from everywhere and some need manually entered info.
 I think both make sense in some scenarios.
 When dealing with specific tasks, for example, to help motor-impaired people, entered info can serve as a more accurate and detailed basis.
 However, when personalizing for general readers, the factors are more complex.
 So collecting as much info as possible may be a better choice.
 Like Tiktok or Facebook, nobody knows how they make such accurate recommendations...

+# AI-Mediated
+## Reflection
+"AI-Mediated Communication" summarized almost everything about AI-MC, including how to define it (where's the boundary), how such technologies are introduced, how it affects or might affect society and communications.
+The concerns raised in this work are very interesting, which are about self-representation, trustworthiness and false messages.
+The second paper specifically focuses on what if your writing-assistant (a language model) has its idea and tendencies.
+The conclusion is alarming—the impact is significant, and most people are unaware of it.

+Some questions may be worth discussing:
+1. The first work uses examples to support its opinions, including one about Duplex's use of "um’s" and "mm-hmm’s."
+However, I question whether it really matters if we can tell the difference between a bot and a real person.
+After all, completing the task, or scheduling that meeting in this context, is what really matters.
+2. There may be an intuitive reason for such influence in the second paper's conclusion.
+The analysis is sentence-level.
+For a question like "social media's impact", the majority of people do not hold a absolute opinion.
+Instead, they believe its benefits outweigh the side effects, or vice versa.
+The auto-completion may just remind them of the opposite opinion which they may be too lazy to include or forget to include without such an assistant.
+To check whether there's such a factor, there could be analysis of turning point, like "despite all this" in Figure 2.